codio-content/Linux-Introduction/.guides/content/Wrapping-up-8f97.md

 ### 6 bash commands so far
 The terminal window wants to test your commands knowledge by asking you some questions, are you ready to demonstrate your bash skills?

-Click on the terminal window and answer to its questions.
+1. Click on the terminal window
+2. Execute the `bashtest` command
+3. Answer its questions.
 Who's going to _terminate_ who?

 |||